Latest

 UNKT Annual Results Report 2023

 We are pleased to present the United Nations Kosovo Team's Annual Results Report for 2023.
 This report encapsulates the collective efforts of our dedicated team towards achieving the Sustainable Development Goals under the United Nations Sustainable Development Cooperation Framework 2021-2025.In 2023, significant progress was made across key areas including governance, social services, and economic development, all aimed at fostering a more inclusive, sustainable, and resilient future for Kosovo.
-We invite our global partners and the public to delve into the details of these achievements, which demonstrate our commitment to enhancing institutional accountability, inclusivity, and the overall socio-economic landscape of Kosovo.
+We invite our global partners and the public to delve into the details of these achievements, which demonstrate our commitment to enhancing institutional accountability, inclusivity, and the overall socio-economic landscape of Kosovo., filtered_html

 1 of 5